-Privatisation Yields 50x Return
+Privatisation Yields 50x Return for this entrepreneur

 It has been a while since I caught up with Aztech Global’s founder Michael Mun.
 I knew him back in 2005 when I initiated coverage on his company.
 It’s core tech manufacturing business was doing well up till 2007, but started to struggle after.
 Michael made a strategic decision to diversify into a couple of … Read more

 Like most kids, Yeah Lee Ching grew up playing with building blocks.
 Except that her blocks were made of gold.